 In its structural sophistication, richness of theme, and moral complexity, “The Love of a Good Woman” is one of the most thought provoking stories in Munro’s oeuvre, arguably her most ambitious achievement.
 In the two collections published in the first half of the 2000s, namely Hateship, Friendship, Courtship, Loveship, Marriage and Runaway, the writer continues to surprise and challenge readers, and scholars.
 Much in the fictive territory is familiar— the southwest Ontario settings; one narrator’s impulsive infidelity, another’s long- practiced aloofness— but the reader will notice some changes in the landscape.Isla Duncan

-Enid is the main character of the other thread in this story, and psychologically complex.
-Alice Munro is a writer who understands that people behave differently according to the situation.
+Enid is the main character of the other thread in this story.
+She is psychologically complex.
+Alice Munro understands that people behave differently according to the situation.
 Enid is a wonderfully kind, giving and self-sacrificial adult.
 Yet as a teenager she was on the wrong side of bullying.
 This describes many adults, I think.
-Munro doesn’t do anything basic like try to convince us that Enid’s utter goodness as an adult is all down to the guilt she feels about picking on Rupert in high school.
-This really is a matter of situational psychology — sociable people who are decent adult human beings can be drawn into the bullying system of high school due to those exact same sociable attributes.
+Munro does nothing basic.
+She doesn’t try to convince us that Enid’s utter goodness as an adult is all down to the guilt she feels about picking on Rupert in high school.
+This really is a matter of situational psychology.
+Prosocial people who are decent adult human beings can be drawn into the bullying system of high school due to those exact same sociable attributes.

-Enid’s backstory tells us that she wanted to be a nurse, but because of she belongs to the last generation of girls who were never expected to have a job, she is persuaded away from becoming a registered nurse and instead becomes a practise nurse (less corrupting).
+Via backstory we learn that Enid wanted to be a nurse.
+But because she belongs to a generation of girls who were never expected to have a job outside the home, she is cautioned against becoming a registered nurse.
+She instead becomes a practise nurse as it is supposedly less corrupting.
 She would obviously like to be useful and helpful.
-And what is her Desire in this particular story?

 Enid’s mother, too, is an Opponent because this is a woman who believes women of means should not be working, and certainly not working so hard.
 But because she is reliant as an adult upon the income of her natal family, Enid is in a similar situation to the boys who found the body — not fully realised as an independent person.
 For the boys this is because of their age; for Enid it is gender.